iogbole/israelo/draft/2021-01-02-k8s-zero-trust-security.md

 - Security controls should apply equally to all entities - including apps and infrastructure, regardless of their network location.

 - Network connections should be authenticated at both ends, by the server and the client.
 Client authentication by the server is generally expected now, but clients should also verify that they have connected to a valid server.

 - All network connections and transactions should be subject to continuous monitoring for analysis.

 ## Implementing Zero Security model in Kubernetes

 In a containerised environment such as Kubernetes, Zero trust security must be baked into the design, build, development and runtime stages.
-Kubernetes defaults are generally not suited for Production use as it comes with a wide range of liberal policies.
+Kubernetes defaults are generally not suited for production use as it comes with a wide range of liberal policies.
 Kubernetes policies need to be configured inline with the security and business objective.
-Let's consider some of the ways to implement Zero trust in Kubernetes.

 Like most things with Kubernetes, there are several methods of implementing zero-trust principles within a Kubernetes cluster - with varying results.
 Zero Trust can be implemented in Kubernetes by using Network Policies (recommended for small workloads) and/or Service meshes.
 Network Policies may be sufficient for a small to medium-sized Kubernetes workloads.
+Let's consider some of the ways to implement Zero trust in Kubernetes.

 ### Network Policy

 Kubernetes, by default, allows all pods to communicate with each other and the internet.
-Network Policies are used to implement zero-trust pod communication policy by creating a deny-all policy that prevents inbound and outbound communications between pods by default.
+Network Policies can be used to implement zero-trust between pods by creating a deny-all policy that prevents inbound and outbound communications between pods by default.

 ```yaml